barbatus/angular2-meteor-universal/README.md

 - Having the ability to define different routes for different Angular 2 components and pre-render them on the server side, allows us to have multiple Angular 2 apps in one Meteor app structure.
-  Please, check out a demo app in `example/app` folder that have two Angular 2, Socially and TODO, components that you can load separately at different `/parties` and `/todo` routes accordingly.
+  Please, check out a demo app in `example/app` folder that have two Angular 2 - *Socially* and *TODO* - components, which are loaded separately at different - `/parties` and `/todo` - routes accordingly.

 - `bootstrap` method takes in bootstrapping options as the third parameter.
   Check out all available options for the client and server as interfaces [here](./modules/bootstrap.ts#L28).